omnilaboratory/.github/profile/README.md

 #### How to get USDT on Omnilayer network

-The list of exchanges from where you can withdraw USDT to Omnilayer network addresses (OBwallet addresses):
+The list of exchanges from where you can withdraw USDT to Omnilayer network (OBwallet addresses):
 * https://www.bitfinex.com/
 * https://www.gate.io/